erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 In his experience, you would get enormous value from instrumenting “everything”, and he was eager for us to become a HoneyComb house.

 This article recalls what made us go from 0 to "full observability".
-It is intended as a future reference for me, but also as an example for others on what it could take to move an organisation while providing some learning lessons.
+It is intended as a future reference for me, but also as an example for others on what it could take to move an organisation, while providing some learning lessons.

 ## Which observability?
 Why?
 How?